A General Framework for Powerful Confounder Adjustment in Omics Association Studies: Numerical Studies

 \item[B.] \textit{Linear/nonlinear models with discrete $X$ and continuous $Z$.} In particular, we consider the functional form in (\ref{sim-1}) and generate

 where $Z \sim N(0,1)$.
 Models 5-7 explore this setup.
 In this case, we generate $X_{i,b}$ through a fitted logistic regression model using $Z$ as the predictor.
-We report the FDR and power for 1dFDR-MS, 1dFDR-RV, 2dFDR, MF-2dFDR-MS and MF-2dFDR-RV as described in Section \ref{sec:7.2} in Figures \ref{fig:9}-\ref{fig:11}.
-MF-2dFDR-HSIC and 1dFDR-HSIC are not used in this data generating setup because for binary variables, HSIC is not efficient and the bandwidth parameter is not well-defined.
+We report the FDR and power for MS-1dFDR, RV-1dFDR, 2dFDR, MS-2dFDR+ and RV-2dFDR+ as described in Section \ref{sec:7.2} in Figures \ref{fig:9}-\ref{fig:11} in the supplementary material.
+HSIC-2dFDR+ and HSIC-1dFDR are not used in this data generating setup because for binary variables, HSIC is not efficient and the bandwidth parameter is not well-defined.

 \item[C.] \textit{Linear models with discrete $X$ and $Z$.} We consider the linear model

 where